This RFA closed on April 19, 2022

 Open source software is critical to modern scientific research, advancing biology and medicine while providing reproducibility and transparency.
 Hundreds of software packages, libraries, and applications have become essential tools for research—so much so that many researchers could not continue their work without them.
 Despite its importance, even the most widely-used research software often lacks dedicated funding for maintenance, growth, development, and community engagement.
 Also, those who work on such software often lack credit and recognition.

-In an effort to support open source software for science, the Chan Zuckerberg Initiative (CZI) seeks letters of intent to apply for funding for software projects that are essential to biomedical research, have previously demonstrated impact, show potential for continued improvement, and expect to deliver added value to the biomedical research community through the proposed activities.
+In an effort to support open source software for science, the Chan Zuckerberg Initiative (CZI), the Wellcome Trust (Wellcome), and The Kavli Foundation (Kavli) (“The Funders”) seek letters of intent to apply for funding for software projects that are essential to biomedical research.
+Ideal applications will have previously demonstrated impact, currently show potential for continued improvement, and expect to deliver added value to the biomedical research community through the proposed activities.

 Note this is a two step application process: an initial Letter of Intent (LOI), which will be followed by invitations to a select number of applicants to submit a Full Application.